ResearchComputing/Documentation/File-Systems.md

 /projects/janedoe                       67G          184G           250G
 /scratch/summit                         29G        10211G         10240G
 ```
-If the command is run from a login node, information concerning /scratch/summit will be omitted.
+If the command is run from a `login node`, information concerning /scratch/summit will be omitted.

 Note that to check the amount of space occupied by a particular directory and its subdirectories, you may use the `du -h` command: